Chuckie Robinson: Cincinnati Reds

-The Cincinnati Reds selected Robinson in the minor league phase of the 2020 Rule 5 draft.
-He spent the 2021 with the Double-A Chattanooga Lookouts and batted .248 with eight home runs and 24 RBIs in 66 games played.
+On December 10, 2020, the Cincinnati Reds selected Robinson in the minor league phase of the 2020 Rule 5 draft.
+He spent the 2021 season with the Double-A Chattanooga Lookouts and batted .248 with eight home runs and 24 RBI in 66 games played.
 Robinson was assigned to Chattanooga at the beginning of the 2022 season before being promoted to the Triple-A Louisville Bats.

 Robinson was promoted to the Reds' major league roster on August 11, 2022.
-He made his Major League debut on August 24, 2022, starting at catcher and going 1-2 with one run scored in a 7-5 loss to the Philadelphia Phillies.
+He made his Major League debut on August 24, starting at catcher and going 1–2 with one run scored in a 7–5 loss to the Philadelphia Phillies.
 Robinson's debut was the first time that an African-American player had started at catcher since Bruce Maxwell had in 2018.
+On August 29, Robinson hit his first career home run, a two–run shot off of St. Louis Cardinals starter Miles Mikolas.
+On October 15, Robinson was removed from the 40-man roster and sent outright to Triple–A Louisville.
+He elected free agency following the season on November 10.
+In 25 games for the Reds, he had eight hits in 59 at-bats (.136 average), hit two home runs and drove in five RBI.

-He elected free agency on November 10, 2022.
-On December 5, 2022, Robinson resigned to the Reds on a minor league deal with an invite to spring training.
+On December 5, 2022, Robinson re–signed with the Reds on a minor league contract that included an invitation to spring training.
+He spent the 2023 season with Triple–A Louisville, playing in 101 games and had a slash line of .290/.356/.450 with 13 home runs, 74 RBI, and seven stolen bases.
+Robinson elected free agency following the season on November 6, 2023.

+Chicago White Sox

+On December 7, 2023, Robinson signed a minor league contract with the Chicago White Sox.
+On June 16, 2024, the White Sox added him to their 40–man roster and optioned him to the Triple–A Charlotte Knights.
+The transaction was performed to prevent him from opting out of his minor league contract.
+In 26 games for the White Sox, Robinson batted .129/.197/.129 with no home runs or RBI.
+He also played in 55 games for Charlotte, batting .246.

+Los Angeles Angels

+On December 18, 2024, Robinson was traded to the Los Angeles Angels in exchange for cash considerations.
+He was optioned to the Triple-A Salt Lake Bees to begin the 2025 season, where in 27 appearances he batted .272/.315/.388 with one home run and 18 RBI.
+Robinson was designated for assignment by Los Angeles on May 28.